-You will need to complete an online application that includes a maths test, situational judgement tests and confirmation that you meet the eligibility criteria (find out more below).
+You will need to complete an online application that includes a maths test, situational judgement tests and confirmation that you meet the eligibility criteria.

-If you pass the online tests you will be invited to attend a recruitment assessment day (RAD) where you will be assessed further in a number of ways (find out more below).
+If you pass the online tests you will be invited to attend a recruitment assessment day (RAD) where you will be assessed further in a number of ways.